 - Contact Us by clicking here or by emailing us on email@example.com .

 4. Report on the 2013 Federal Election.

 We were happy with the Non-Custodial Parents Party (Equal Parenting)‘s results at the 2013 Federal Election held on 7 September 2013.
-Although our vote was not high, we were able to obtain good publicity for our issues.
+Although our vote was not quite as high as in previous elections, we were able to obtain good publicity for our issues.

 We thank everyone for their assistance.

 The Non-Custodial Parents Party (Equal Parenting) had five (5) candidates in the Federal Election.

 The Party also had two (2) candidates for the Australian Senate in New South Wales.